SkinnyPigeon/java_cards/game/Readme.md

   dave.awardKicker( logic.seeKicker() );

 With their individual hand values now in place the pair look obliviously at each other.
 Both hands look pretty good.
-Does Two Pair beat Three of a Kind ( They seemed to ask )?
-How will they divide up the chips ( Was likely to also be implied )?
+Does Two Pair beat Three of a Kind ( they seemed to ask )?
+How will they divide up the chips ( was likely to also be implied )?
 Luckily the Game file has some clever sorting algorithms to help these two out:

   game.addPlayer( jeff );